marlonmisra/advanced-lane-finding/README.md

 **Edge detection**

 I made use of 3 different edge detection techniques - the absolute Sobel threshold, the magnitude Sobel threshold, and the directional Sobel threshold.
-For the absolute Sobel threshold, you can either use a kernel to detect changes in the X direction or Y direction.
-I found that the X direction works best because lane lines are most visible as you look at the image from left to right.
-The absolute Sobel operator works by moving a NxN filter across the image and computing the dot product between the filter and values of the image.
-Depending on the values of the filter, the dot product represents the gradient at that point in the image.
-For example, the Sobel X  and Sobel Y operators are defined as follows for a filter size of 3.
+For the absolute Sobel threshold, you I explored the Sobel X and Sobel Y operator.
+I found that the X direction works best because lane lines are most visible as you look at gradients from left to right.
+The absolute Sobel operator works by moving a NxN filter across the image and computing the dot product between the filter and the image values.
+This dot product represents the gradient at that point.
+The Sobel X  and Sobel Y operators are defined as follows for a filter size of 3.

 ![alt text][image3]